emarsden/pgmacs/README.md

 - The [Materialize](https://materialize.com/) operational database (a proprietary differential dataflow database) has many limitations in its PostgreSQL compatibility: no support for primary keys, unique constraints, check constraints, for the 'bit' type for example.
-It works with these limitations with PGmacs (last tested 2025-08 with Materialize v0.153).
+It works with these limitations with PGmacs (last tested 2025-12 with Materialize v26.4).

 - [YDB by Yandex](https://ydb.tech/docs/en/postgresql/docker-connect) has limited PostgreSQL compatibility (for example, it does not support foreign key references), but works with limited functionality with PGmacs.
-Lasted tested 2025-07 with version 23-4.
+Lasted tested 2025-12 with version 23-4.

-- ClickHouse does not work: its implementation of the wire protocol is very limited, with no support for the `pg_type` metadata and no support for basic PostgreSQL-flavoured SQL commands such as `SET`.
-Last tested with v24.5.

 - Hosted PostgreSQL services that have been tested: as of 2025-07 render.com is running a Debian build of PostgreSQL 16.8 and works fine (requires TLS connection);